nealcpeters/Dragon_Blaster_Pro/README.md

 ### Game Play

-Create a name and description for your map.
-Next, click on individual boxes in the grid in order to add rooms to your map.
-Each room can be applied a name and description.
+1. Create a name and description for your map.
+2. Click on individual boxes in the grid in order to add rooms to your map.
+3. Each room can be applied a name and description.

+### Contributing
+1. Fork it ()
+2. Create your feature branch ()
+3. Push to the branch ()
+4. Create new Pull Request ()